rodrigcasio/Django-rcasio-projects/full_django_projects/online_courses_2/README.md

 # How to run

 1. Ensure PostgreSQL is running on your host machine
-2. Run the container:
-  (`docker run -p 8000:8000 rodrigocasio/online-course-admin:v1`)
+2. Run the container:   (currently no working but succesfully created image and pushed in my Docker Hub) (`docker run -p 8000:8000 rodrigocasio/online-course-admin:v1`)
 3. Access the admin panel at `http://localhost:8000/admin`

 # HOW TO RUN localhost with database
 install all the packages within a virtual enviroment:
 (local PostgreSQL db need to be active)
 `python manage.py runserver`